Need some rainy day games or indoor recess activities for kids?

 Once in the circle with all the kids standing in a wide stance and their feet touching their neighbors, each student will effectively have made a “goal” that is between their legs.

-A ball is in the middle and gets rolled across the circle by the kids to try to score a goal by getting it between someone else’s legs.
+A ball is in the middle and gets rolled across the open space by the kids to try to score a goal by getting it between someone else’s legs.
 They also have to protect their own goal by hitting the ball away from their legs as it gets closer.

 Rules for arm hockey: